 ABOUT THE SHELTER

-Every woman and child has the right to live without fear and WCSSI refuge is a safe place with individualised support to assist you to live a life free from violence.
+Every woman and child has the right to live without fear and WCSSI shelter is a safe place with individualised support to assist you to live a life free from violence.

 The WCSSI shelter is a purpose-built facility owned by Queensland Government Department of Housing.
 Our office is located onsite to ensure client safety and optimum delivery of services.

 We provide individual units of accommodation for each family.
-Tenants are not required to share their space with strangers.
+Women are not required to share their space with strangers.

 We are conveniently located close to schools, shops and public transport so client’s can access the community without a vehicle.